Günther Blumentritt: Combat command and German surrender

-Later, the Germans were pushed back to the Ruhr and, after the war Blumentritt disagreed with the Allies′ strategy in the west, discussing the precarious nature of the German position with its meager one armoured division against the twelve of the Allies, and he stated that had Field Marshal Bernard Montgomery's Anglo-Canadian 21st Army Group been unleashed earlier for a concentrated armoured assault (as he had wished) rather than fighting on a broad front, "Such a breakthrough ... would have torn the weak German front to pieces and ended the war in the winter of 1944."
+Later, the Germans were pushed back to the Ruhr.
+After the war, Blumentritt disagreed with the Allies' strategy in the west at this time, noting the precarious nature of the German position with only one armoured division against the twelve of the Allies.
+He stated that had Montgomery's Anglo-Canadian 21st Army Group been unleashed earlier for a concentrated armoured assault (as Montgomery had wished) rather than fighting on a broad front, "Such a breakthrough ... would have torn the weak German front to pieces and ended the war in the winter of 1944."

-On 27 March 1945, Blumentritt briefly assumed command of the increasingly demoralized 1st Parachute Army and then, from 8 April commanded "Army Group Blumentritt"—an ad-hoc collection of depleted units on the Weser river from Hameln to the Baltic Sea—up to the end of the war.
-He was tasked to delay the Anglo-Canadian advance into northern Germany and he attempted to keep the Baltic sea ports open as long as possible so that German refugees could escape from the Russian advance in the east.
-On 2 May, after the death of Hitler on 30 April, Blumentritt ordered his men to give no further resistance to the allies and to fall back gradually.
-In early May, Blumentritt acted as a first emissary to General Montgomery for the surrender of the German forces in the North-West.
+On 27 March 1945, Blumentritt briefly assumed command of the increasingly demoralized 1st Parachute Army.
+From 8 April to the end of the war, he commanded "Army Group Blumentritt", an ad-hoc collection of depleted units from Hameln on the Weser river to the Baltic Sea.
+He was tasked to delay the Anglo-Canadian advance into northern Germany, and he sought to keep the Baltic sea ports open as long as possible so that German refugees could escape from the Soviet advance in the east.
+On 2 May, after the death of Hitler on 30 April, Blumentritt ordered his men to cease resistance to the Allies and fall back gradually.
+A few days later, Blumentritt acted as a first emissary to Montgomery for the surrender of the German forces in the northwest.